Kamadhenu: Worship

 Some temples and houses have images of Kamadhenu, which are worshipped.
 However, she has never had a worship cult dedicated to her and does not have any temples where she is worshipped as the chief deity.
 A recent temple called Kamadhenu Devi Temple, KR Puram, Bangalore is dedicated to her.
 In Monier-Williams's words: "It is rather the living animal [the cow] which is the perpetual object of adoration".
 Cows are often fed outside temples and worshipped regularly on all Fridays and on special occasions.
-Every cow to "a pious Hindu" is regarded as an avatar (earthly embodiment) of the divine Kamadhenu.
+Every cow to "a pious Hindu" is regarded as an avātār (earthly embodiment) of the divine Kamadhenu.